polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 2021-05-30 16:58:00 [Relaychain] ✨ Imported #10 (0xc9c9…1ca3)
 ```

-You should see your collator node running (alone) and peering with the already running relay chain nodes.
+You should see your collator node running as a standalone node and its relay node connecting as a peer with the already running relay chain validator nodes.

 Note if you do not see the embedded relay chain peering with local relay chain node, try disabling your firewall or adding the `bootnodes` parameter with the relay node's address.